King Æthelred the Unready orders the St. Brice's Day massacre, leading to the killing of many Danish settlers in England.

 We do our best to provide accurate information but would appreciate being notified if any incorrect information is found.
 You may do so by using our Feedback link.

-The Battle of Wakefield takes place during the Wars of the Roses in England, resulting in a Lancastrian victory.
+The Battle of Wakefield, takes place on December 30, 1460 during the Wars of the Roses in England, with a Lancastrian victory (loyal to Henry VI) and a major setback for the Yorkists.

 The Wounded Knee Massacre, also known as the Battle of Wounded Knee takes place.
 Nearly three hundred Lakota people are massacred by soldiers of the United States Army.
 More